The Federal Reserve announced a reduction of quantitative easing this month. And that should be a positive sign for the economy.

 When I was a kid growing up in Costa Rica, I often heard about “the crisis”—the severe recession that hit the country in the early 1980s—though I didn’t necessarily understand the problems it caused until much later.
 After all, what kid can appreciate the devastating impact of an inflation rate near 100%, a doubling of unemployment, or a 9.1% contraction of GDP?
 As an adult—and as an analyst with Wells Fargo Investment Institute—now it’s easier to understand the consequences of such a serious economic crisis.

 Those potential consequences are why the U.S. government moved swiftly to combat the recession triggered by the coronavirus pandemic in early 2020.
 Among the tools the government employed: quantitative easing, where the Federal Reserve (Fed) started purchasing U.S. Treasury securities and mortgage-backed securities to pump more money into the economy to keep long-term interest rates down and make it easier to borrow.
-Since July 2020, the Fed has been buying $120 billion of these securities every month (learn more about those purchases here), the idea being that it would continue to do so until “substantial progress” had been made toward its inflation and employment objectives.
+Since July 2020, the Fed has been buying $120 billion of these securities every month, the idea being that it would continue to do so until “substantial progress” had been made toward its inflation and employment objectives.

 From easing to tapering

 The big news is that we’re now at that point.
 The actions taken to support the economy through the coronavirus pandemic have proven effective.
 Though some challenges remain, the economy is proving to be robust.
 And now, all the money that the Fed is pumping into the economy coupled with the supply-chain disruptions is playing a role in pushing up the rate of inflation, which is currently more than double what it was before the pandemic.
 These are signals that it’s time for easing to end.